 - 10.1.1 Harvested sites are regenerated in a timely manner to maintain environmental values.
-(Adapt) - 10.1.2 Regeneration activities are implemented in a manner that: - 1.
-Is suitable to recover overall pre-harvest or natural forest composition and structure; or - 2.
+(Adapt IGI 10.1.1) - 10.1.2 Regeneration activities are implemented in a manner that: - 1.
+Is suitable to recover or improve overall pre-harvest or natural forest composition and structure; or - 2.
 According to the best available information, promote or enhance the resilience of the future stand while considering climate change.
-(Adapt) - 10.2 The Organization shall use species for regeneration that are ecologically well-adapted to the site and to the management objectives.
+(Adapt 10.1.1 & 10.1.2) - 10.2 The Organization shall use species for regeneration that are ecologically well-adapted to the site and to the management objectives.
 The Organization shall use native species and local genotypes for regeneration, unless there is clear and convincing justification for using others.
 (C10.4 C4). - 10.2.1 Species chosen for regeneration are ecologically well-adapted to the site, are native species and are of local provenance, unless clear and convincing justification is provided for using non-local genotypes or non-native species.
-(Adopt) - 10.2.2 Species chosen for regeneration are consistent with the regeneration objectives.
-(Adopt) - 10.3 The Organization shall only use alien species when knowledge and/or experience have shown that any invasive impacts can be controlled and effective mitigation measures are in place.
-(C6.9 and C10.8 V4) - 10.3.1 An alien species is used only when direct experience or the results of scientific research demonstrate that the species is not invasive and that its introduction does not create significant adverse ecological impacts.
-(Adapt) - 10.3.2 IGI (Drop)

-10.3.2 A plan to prevent the spread of invasive species introduced by The Organization is developed and implemented in a timely manner.
-(Adapt IGI 10.3.3)
+(Adopt IGI 10.2.1) - 10.2.2 Species chosen for regeneration are consistent with the regeneration objectives.
+(Adopt IGI 10.2.2) - 10.3 The Organization shall only use alien species when knowledge and/or experience have shown that any invasive impacts can be controlled and effective mitigation measures are in place.
+(C6.9 and C10.8 V4) - 10.3.1 An alien species is used only when direct experience or the results of scientific research demonstrate that the species is not invasive.
+(Adapt IGI 10.3.1) - 10.3.2 The introduction of all new alien species shall be carefully monitored to prevent the spread of invasive species and controlled measures shall be implemented, if necessary.
+(Adapt IGI 10.3.3) - 10.3.3 Management activities are implemented in cooperation with regulatory bodies and/or experts where these exist, with the aim to minimize or control the most significant negative impacts of invasive alien species that were not introduced by The